US air travel rises to highest levels yet since pandemic hit

 Delta Air Lines CEO Ed Bastian said Monday that bookings began picking up five or six weeks ago.

 Since the pandemic hit, air travel has picked up a few times — mostly around holidays — only to drop back down.
-This time, the recovery “seems like it's real,” Bastian said on a J.P.
-Morgan investor conference.
+This time, the recovery “seems like it's real,” Bastian said during the same J.P.
+Morgan investor conference at which Parker spoke.

 United Airlines CEO Scott Kirby said his airline will generate “core” cash instead of burning cash for March, and he expects the positive trend to continue in the months ahead.

+Southwest Airlines CEO Gary Kelly said during a Washington Post webcast that his airline could break even by June, “where you have had much of the population vaccinated.”

-Southwest Airlines said said revenue for March and April will be better than expected as passenger traffic and fares rise.
+Southwest said in a regulatory filing that for March and April will be better than expected as passenger traffic and fares rise.
 The airline said people are booking leisure trips to beach and mountain destinations but business travel is still lagging.

-Airline stocks rose in late-morning trading.
-United and American Airlines rose about 9%, Delta gained more than 4% and Southwest Airlines added 1%.

 ———

-Note: This story has been updated to delete an incorrect reference to Sunday traffic topping year-ago number.